-In the ‘Royal Road’, north of the featureless Samarkand–Bukhara road, the Pamir-Alay Mountains offer one final blip on the map before fading unceremoniously into desertified insignificance.
+In the ‘Royal Road’, north of the featureless Samarkand–Bukhara road, the Pamir-Alay Mountains offer one final sign of life on the map before fading unceremoniously into desertified insignificance.
 Nurata Mountains, topping only with the height of 2169 m, are quickly becoming the center of Uzbekistan’s growing ecotourism movement.
 Therefore, modest Nurota (or Nurata) town makes a consistent base for jumping off to the mountains or one of several nearby yurt camps.

 Nurata city is surrounded by the Nuratau Mountains and is home not only to a fortress possibly built by Alexander the Great but also a medieval pilgrimage site supposedly linked to Hazrat Ali.
 The city also serves as a transport hub as well as an occasional overnight stopover for those who are camel trekking in the Kyzylkum Desert or trekking and birdwatching in the remarkably unspoiled Nuratau Kyzylkum Biosphere Reserve.

 According to folk tales, a brightly shining meteorite fell to this place 40 thousand years ago.
 Therefore the name of the city refers to this event called “Nur” meaning “light”, and “Ota” meaning “father” making it “Father of light”.
 Residents of Nurata believe that the city was founded as Nur by Alexander the Great in 327 BC.